ADA Compliance For Websites – A Complete Guide

 How To Determine If Your Site Is ADA & Section 508 Compliant

 If you aren’t positive if the website is compliant with the American Disability Act or compliant with Section 508 there are ways to find out.
-There are a few ways to check if your site is up to snuff for ADA compliance and Section 508.
-You can utilize one of many web-based ADA accessibility checkers, which helps developers or website owners test websites to verify if your site adequately meets the requirements or at least the expectations.
+There are a few ways to check if your site is up to snuff for ADA website compliance and Section 508.
+You can utilize one of many web-based ADA accessibility checkers.
+They help developers or website owners test websites to verify if your site adequately meets the requirements or at least the expectations.

 Here Is A List Of Several ADA Compliance Checking Tools That You Can Use